happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

       - Reads and writes always succeed
       - no timeout
     - **Partition Tolerance**
-      - the system continues to operate despite arbitrary message loss or failure of part of the system
+      - the system continues to operate (run) despite arbitrary message loss or failure of part of the system
   - sharding
 - Synchronous/Asynchronous call
   - Synchronous call will wait until response come back